 The Picture-in-Picture feature in the Firefox browser makes multitasking with video content easy, no window shuffling necessary.
 With Picture-in-Picture, you can play a video in a separate, scalable window that pops out for viewing on top of all your windows.
 It stays and plays while you go about your other business on other tabs or do things outside of from Firefox.

-Click the blue button to pop open a slim, floating window so you can keep watching while working in other tabs.
+Click the picture-in-picture icon to pop open a slim, floating window so you can keep watching while working in other tabs.
 You can also move it around your screen and drag the corner to resize it.

 Times that the Firefox Picture-in-Picture feature comes in handy:

 Pop out PAW Patrol for your kiddo to watch while you catch up on emails and hold them close for extra snuggles.

 Learning new coding skills

 Open an online tutorial video while keeping your developer software full screen where you test the code.